About Roger Linn Design

 Apart from his music product career, Roger is a guitarist and songwriter, having co-written hits for Eric Clapton ("Promises", 1979) and Mary Chapin Carpenter ("Quittin' Time", 1989), and having served as touring guitarist and recording engineer with pianist/songwriter Leon Russell in 1976 at age 21.
 Here are some video, audio and text interviews he has done over the years.
 In February 2011, the Recording Academy presented him with the Technical Grammy Merit Award.

 About Ingrid Linn

 Roger's wife Ingrid holds a Dipl.-Ing.
 (Master's degree) in Electrical Engineering from Technical University in Munich, specializing in Audio-Communication/Acoustics.
 Though she is no longer involved in the day-to-day operations of Roger Linn Design, she has contributed greatly to our product development, involved in the creation of the reverb, tube modeling, amp modeling and compression of the AdrenaLinn, co-writing with Roger the original AdrenaLinn Sync plug-in and aiding in the design of LinnStrument.
-She also acted as general manager of Roger Linn Design, directing the day-to-day operations and is still involved in our strategic planning.
+She also formerly acted as general manager of Roger Linn Design, directing the day-to-day operations and is still involved in our strategic planning.

 However, while studying engineering in Germany, Ingrid had always dreamed of working for one of the big silicon valley companies, and has followed that dream and moved on from Roger Linn Design, first to Dolby Labs as Global Test Coordinator, and now at Apple, managing the Audio Hardware Group's team of Engineering Project Managers.